The-Wishlist-Co/docs/wishlistSvcAPI.md

 - 405 Invalid input
 ```

-## Delete Wishlist Item by WishlistItemRef
+## Delete Wishlist Item by itemRef
-Deleting a Wishlist item marks the item as deleted and produces an HTTP response confirming the action.
+Delete Wishlist Item by itemRef marks the item matching the given itemRef (retailer's own identifier) as deleted and produces an HTTP response confirming the action.

 If the wishlist/item does not exist, this method returns a ResourceNotFound error.

 Endpoint: ```/api/wishlist/items/{wishlistItemRef}/ref```